-This option is not compatible with '-service'.

--automation

-Specify -automation to login external automation users defined by the \\$SDP_AUTOMATION_USERS variable.

-- -v Show ouptput of login attempts, which is suppressed by default.
-Setting SDP_SHOW_LOG=1 in the shell environment has the same effect as -v.

-- -L <log>

-Specify the log file to use.
-The default is /p4/N/logs/p4login.log

-- -d Set debugging verbosity.

-- -D Set extreme debugging verbosity.

-HELP OPTIONS:

-- -h Display short help message - -man Display man-style help message

-1. Typical usage for automation, with instance SDP_INSTANCE defined in the environment by sourcing p4_vars, and logging in only the super user P4USER to P4PORT: source \$P4CBIN/p4_vars abc p4login

-Login in only P4USER to the specified port, P4MASTERPORT in this example: p4login -p \\$P4MASTERPORT

-Login the super user P4USER, and then login the replication serviceUser for the current ServerID: p4login -service

-Login external automation users (see SDP_AUTOMATION_USERS above): p4login -automation $\,$

-Login all users: p4login -all

-Or: p4login -service -automation

-LOGGING:

-This script generates no output by default.
-All (stdout and stderr) is logged to /p4/N/logs/p4login.log.

-The exception is usage errors, which result an error being sent to stderr followed usage info on stdout, followed by an immediate exit.

-If the '-v' flag is used, the contents of the log are displayed to
+SDP User Guide (for Unix) Chapter 9.
+Tools and Scripts - 41 of 61 This option is not compatible with '-service'. -automation Specify -automation to login external automation users defined by the \\$SDP_AUTOMATION_USERS variable. -v Show ouptput of login attempts, which is suppressed by default.
+Setting SDP_SHOW_LOG=1 in the shell environment has the same effect as -v. -L <log> Specify the log file to use.
+The default is /p4/N/logs</log> s/p4login.log -d Set debugging verbosity. -D Set extreme debugging verbosity.
+HELP OPTIONS: -h Display short help message -man Display man-style help message EXAMPLES: 1.
+Typical usage for automation, with instance SDP_INS in the environment by sourcing p4_vars, and logging in user P4USER to P4PORT: source \$P4CBIN/p4_vars abc p4login Login in only P4USER to the specified port, P4MASTERPO p4login -p \\$P4MASTERPORT RT in this example: Login the super user P4USER, and then login the replicator for the current ServerID: p4login -service ation serviceUser Login external automation users (see SDP_AUTOMATION_US) p4login -automation ERS above): Login all users: p4login -all Or: p4login -service -automation LOGGING: This script generates no output by default.
+All (stdo logged to /p4/N/logs/p4login.log. ut and stderr) is The exception is usage errors, which result an error be stderr followed usage info on stdout, followed by an in - If the '-v' flag is used, the contents of the log are o displayed to stdout at the end of processing.

 '''

-stdout at the end of processing.
+42 of 61 - Chapter 9.
+Tools and Scripts

 '''

+'''

 EXIT CODES:

-An exit code of 0 indicates a valid login ticket exists, while a non-zero exit code indicates a failure to login.
+An exit code of 0 indicates a valid login ticket exists, while a

+non-zero exit code indicates a failure to login.

+"

+'''